Pravda Ha Ha: True Travels to the End of Europe

 Pravda (Правда) n.
 1. Truth.
 2. Disposition to speak or act truly or without deceit; truthfulness, veracity, sincerity [- Russ. э́то пра́вда?
 Is it true?]
 3. Russian broadsheet newspaper, formerly the official newspaper of the Communist Party of the Soviet Union [f.
 Proto-Slavic pravьda, from pravъ = right, correct]

-‘Pravda Ha Ha’ will be published by Bloomsbury in the UK on 1st November 2019, and in the US, Canada, Australia and New Zealand in January 2020
+‘Pravda Ha Ha’ is published by in the UK by Bloomsbury.
+It will be released in the US, Canada, Australia and New Zealand in January 2020.